Creating custom tokens

 4. Rename or localize a token

-Locate the token in the tokens list and click the Edit action icon.
+First locate the token in the tokens list and click the Edit action icon.

 Click the caption link at the top of the edit dialog.